adamhooper/js-uglydb/README.md

 It can optionally truncate floats, which is nifty.

-Parsing UglyDB is plenty fast: about (half the speed of parsing equivalent JSON)[http://jsperf.com/reading-uglydb-vs-reading-json].
+Parsing UglyDB is plenty fast: about [half the speed of parsing equivalent JSON](http://jsperf.com/reading-uglydb-vs-reading-json).
 The speed gain in downloading more than makes up for this.

 Parsed UglyDB usually needs less memory than equivalent parsed JSON, which should put less load on the garbage collector.